 A font refers not only to the style of type but also to the particular size and weight of the text.
 With so many options it can be hard to choose fonts and use them in a way that is cohesive and relevant.
 As with most aspects of design, there are a certain set of rules to follow when approaching any media that represents your brand.

-Below we have listed our 8 font tips that ensure your branding looks more professional and contributes to the message you want to send.
+Below we have listed our 8 font tips that ensure your branding and website design looks more professional and contributes to the message you want to send.

 1. Choose a maximum of two or three fonts for your brand